PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-13 18:43:22
+Last updated: 2024-04-13 18:43:56
-Random Quote: You don’t want a criminal lawyer.
-You want a criminal lawyer. - Jesse Pinkman
+Random Quote: You gonna ruin my life?
+I f'ing promise you I can do that a lot better than you can! - Rue Bennett